navinds/Zomato-Data-Analysis-and-Visualization/README.md

 ## About the Developer

-Navin's Pulse Vision is developed by Navin Kumar S, a dedicated tech enthusiast with a passion for the sea of data science and AI.
+Navin's Fine Dine is developed by Navin Kumar S, a dedicated tech enthusiast with a passion for the sea of data science and AI.
 My goal is to become a skilled data scientist.

 Beyond the lines of code, my aim is to innovate and be a part of transformative technological evolution.
 The world needs solutions that not only solve problems but redefine them.
 I'm here to create change.